willemt/dogebox/SPEC.rst

 |                | piece that piece size will be used.          |         |
 +----------------+----------------------------------------------+---------+

-OneFolder Peer Wire Protocol extensions
+one-folder Peer Wire Protocol extensions
 ========================================
-If a peer also uses OneFolder, the OneFolder Peer Wire Protocol extensions are used.
+If a peer also uses one-folder, the one-folder Peer Wire Protocol extensions are used.

 PWP_DONTHAVE Message
 --------------------
 As time goes on, an Action Log entry message might result in a piece not being available on the node anymore.
-A PWP_DONTHAVE message is sent when the OneFolder client understands that it doesn't have that piece anymore.
+A PWP_DONTHAVE message is sent when the one-folder client understands that it doesn't have that piece anymore.

 +----------------+-----------+----------------------------------------------+
 | Field name     | Data type | Bits | Comments                              |